ankit-rathi/AR-Talks/CPC/0_Pointers.md

 **Connected** - pointer: HLSD was rejected by DAF (Data Architecture Forum)
 - When have you needed to work collaboratively with someone who approached work differently to you?
 - When have you led a team that wasn't working as well as it could?
-> - S - Our HLSD was rejected by DAF team due to existing technical debt
+> - S - HLSD for CBM project was rejected by DAF team due to existing technical debt
 > - T - I needed to get the approval from DAF on the HLSD to deploy the business critical app in prod
 > - A - Connected with forum member to understand the concerns, collaborated with data source owners to understand the constraints, documented the story around the design
 > - R - I was able to present the same design with current limitations and our future plan to address and got DAF approval